julelang/manual/src/std/math-rand.md

 ```
 A Source is a source of uniformly\-distributed pseudo\-random u64 values in the range \[0, 1&lt;&lt;64\)\.

-It is not safe for concurrent use by multiple coroutines\.
+It is not safe for concurrent use by multiple threads\.

 ## PCG
 ```jule